Caribbean professionals and scenes related to barbados 2025 election ai in Barbados

 How does the 2025 Barbados election affect technology and AI policy?

 The re-elected BLP government is expected to continue its digital transformation agenda, including expanding e-government services, investing in digital infrastructure, and creating frameworks for AI adoption.
-With a stronger opposition, technology policy is likely to receive more scrutiny and debate, potentially leading to more robust and inclusive digital strategies.
+With a stronger opposition, technology policy is likely to receive more scrutiny and debate, leading to better-tested and more inclusive digital strategies.

 Is Barbados a good location for digital nomads and tech workers?